Ariana-UAlbany/profile-app/profile-app-vite/README.md

+# Individual Assignment Part 1
+Small description of what this app is:
+This is a react app that will showcase my profile for ICSI518SE

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.